Our Statement of Purpose

-- Full BAAF form F assessment on the qualities, competence and suitability to become foster carers.
+- Full Coram/BAAF form F assessment on the qualities, competence and suitability to become foster carers.

 Fostering Panel and Approval

-The assessment report is presented to Eastern Fostering Services fostering panel, which has a membership who have a variety of expertise and knowledge including members with backgrounds in education, health and safety and some with experience of being in care.
+The assessment report is presented to Eastern Fostering Services fostering panel, which has a membership who have a variety of expertise and knowledge including members with backgrounds in education, fostering, parenting children with additional needs, attachment theory, social work, health and safety and some with experience of being part of a fostering family.
 The panel’s function is to provide an independent quality assurance role recommending whether the applicant/s presented to them are suitable to become good foster carers.

 Learning and Development